Arizona Tubal Reversal Procedures - Reversal of Sterilization

 Maybe it is a good thing, because most fertility specialists are not well trained in doing reversals of sterilization.
 Most current REI (reproductive endocrinology and infertility) fellowships have little or no training in microsurgical reversals of sterilization and put most, if not all, their emphasis on training them to do In-Vitro Fertilization (IVF).
 That is not a bad thing, because In-Vitro Fertilization (IVF) can be a successful procedure, but a woman needs to know all her options and those options need to be presented to her without bias.
 Once the pros and cons of each procedure is discussed, including financial costs, success rates and logistics, and done unbiasedly, then the couple can make their choice as to what procedure is best for them.
 "Quite frankly, In-Vitro Fertilization (IVF) is much easier to do than standing for an hour or so in surgery, and the clinic makes more money".

 Besides "scaring" them with the risks of surgery and anesthesia, it is argued that if you do In-Vitro Fertilization (IVF), not only will you not have to undergo surgery and time lost for recovery, but you will not have to worry about future birth control and having to deal with a future sterilization for you or your partner.
-Dr. Nemiro's answer to that is, "if you are having to worry about birth control in the future, that is a good problem to have".
+Dr. Nemiro's and Dr. Lipskind's answer to that is, "if you are having to worry about birth control in the future, that is a good problem to have".

 From a more practical point of view, a reversal of sterilization costs much less than a single attempt at In-Vitro Fertilization (IVF), and you can continue trying to get pregnant, "at no charge"; whereas, with In-Vitro Fertilization (IVF), a single attempt is more expensive than the reversal and if you are not successful, subsequent attempts at In-Vitro Fertilization (IVF) continue to cost more money.
 The cost of a reversal of sterilization at ACFS is $9,109, which includes everything but the initial consultation (which can be used as a credit toward the surgery) and HIV and hepatitis B and C, which can be done by your PCP and covered by insurance.
 In-Vitro Fertilization (IVF) costs around $11,500 plus the cost of medications, generally takes 1-3 attempts to be successful, and requires a work-up (costing about $1500) to be sure not to overlook anything that could affect the success of the In-Vitro Fertilization (IVF) procedure.
 With the reversal of sterilization, most couples will waive the work-up, because, if something is "missed", it can always be tested for and treated later and nothing is lost financially other than a little time.